Jose Miranda Player Props: Twins vs. Astros

 Astros Pitching Rankings

-- The 10 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in MLB.
+- The Astros pitching staff is seventh in the league with a collective 9.6 strikeouts per nine innings.

-- The Astros have a 3.77 team ERA that ranks 11th among all MLB pitching staffs.
+- The Astros' 4.38 team ERA ranks 13th across all MLB pitching staffs.

-- Astros pitchers combine to rank 14th in baseball in home runs given up (eight total, one per game).
+- Astros pitchers combine to rank 15th in baseball in home runs allowed (10 total, 1.1 per game).

-- Garcia (0-1) pitches for the Astros to make his second start of the season.
+- The Astros are sending Brown (0-0) out for his second start of the season.

-- His last time out was on Sunday against the Chicago White Sox, when the righty tossed five innings, surrendering three earned runs while allowing seven hits.
+- The right-hander last appeared on Tuesday against the Detroit Tigers, when he threw 4 2/3 innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.